thaliapena12/slack/README.md

   npm update
   ```

-- serve client application with static server locally
+- Start client application with static server locally.
-  static server will be running on [http://localhost:5000] by default
+  Static server will be running on [http://localhost:5000] by default

   ```npm ./slack
   npm run dev